 Green slip prices for motorbikes do vary, particularly based on engine capacity and rider experience.
-It is worth comparing prices before you purchase a CTP green slip for your motorbike.
+Always compare prices before you purchase a CTP green slip for your motorbike.

-Insurers determine greenslip prices for motorbikes on the basis of engine capacity and other factors such as geographic region, claims history, driving record, rider age and whether or not there is a pillion passenger.
+Insurers determine greenslip prices for motorbikes on the basis of engine capacity (including electric) and other factors such as geographic region, claims history, driving record, rider age and whether or not there is a pillion passenger.
 Information on setting greenslip prices is on this site.